rntz/datafun/README.md

   low DPI.
 However, its LaTeX package is missing some features, such as small caps and straight quotes.

-- `source` for [Source Serif Pro][sserif].
-Similar to Charter, with more fine details in print, but lacking italics in TeX Live 2018 and prior versions.
+- `source` for [Source Serif Pro][sserif] with [Source Sans Pro][ssans].
+Source Serif is a very legible font, similar to Charter, with more fine details in print.
+However, the version distributed with TeX Live 2018 (and prior) lacks italics.

 You can also choose between three families of math fonts: